 - Understand the extent of the property which he/she is disposing;

 - Be able to comprehend and appreciate the claims to which he/she ought to give effect;

 - And must not be effected by any “disorder of the mind”.

-One of the grounds for contesting a will is that the person who made the will was subjected to undue influence, i.e. this could be due to pressure exerted by a third party.
+One of the grounds for contesting a will is that the person who made the will was subjected to undue influence, i.e. the will did not include the testators true intentions due to pressure exerted by a third party.
 The law defines pressure as being coercion, which may take several different formats.
 It can cover “physical violence, verbal bullying, or simply talking to a sick person who is seriously ill in such a way that the person may be induced for quietness sake to do anything”.
-The key question to be determined when contesting a will is whether the conduct is such that it overpowers the will of the testator.
+The key question to be determined when contesting a Will is whether the conduct is such that it overpowers the will of the testator.

 - If the testator is deaf and/or dumb;

 - Cannot speak or write or is paralysed;

 - The will is alleged to have been signed by another person for the deceased at his discretion.